After getting a couple of 3kg spools of PLA filament, I had to design a spool holder for use with my Bambu P1S and H2S 3D printers.

 Assembly

-Just slide the Tubing Holder's dovetails into the Box's top rails.
-Should be a tight fit but, if loose, a dab of CA glue will fix that.
+Just glue up and slide the Tubing Holder's dovetails into the Box's top rails.

 Install the PC4-M10 pneumatic fitting and some length of regular PTFE tubing going to the printer.